CromwellRodrigues/Quiz-App/README.md

 Open the index.html file in your web browser.
 ```

+Use Live Server.
 The quiz will start automatically, displaying the first question.

 Select an answer and click the "Check Answer" button to see if your answer is correct.